bomcon123456/bomcon123456.github.io/_posts/2020-10-12-focalloss.md

 -  Recent work on one-stage detectors yield faster detectors with accuracy within 10-40% relative to state-of-the-art two-stage methods, but takes also a lot of time.
 -  Class imbalance is addressed in R-CNN-like (one-stage) detectors by a two-stage cascade and sampling heuristics.
 -  An one-stage detector must process a much larger set of candidate object locations regularly sampled across an image, which makes the model inefficient as the training procedure is still dominated by easily classified background examples.
-- Balanced CE loss function: while α balances the importance of positive/negative examples, it does not differentiate between easy/hard examples.
+- Balanced CE loss function: while \\(\alpha\\) balances the importance of positive/negative examples, it does not differentiate between easy/hard examples.

 ## Approach/Method
 - Present a one-stage object detector (RetinaNet) that, for the first time (by the time of publish), matches the state-of-the-art COCO AP.